Communities

 General comments

-TonyStewart‭ wrote almost 4 years ago
+TonyStewart‭ wrote about 4 years ago

 Dear Olin, I think you are using bit rate efficiency with overhead to define effective data rate, both which have nothing to do with the bit/s baud compression technology